top of page

 What to Expect in a Sleep & Stress Wellness Consultation

-• Discussion of mental health, mood, and coping skills.
+• Discuss mood, anxiety, and coping strategies

 Patient Checklist: Preparing for a Sleep & Stress–Focused Visit